VohraAK/CS200-Lecture-Notes/OOP/Polymorphism/polymorphism.md

 Declaring virtual destructors, therefore, are useful when the program requires upcasting (accessing a derived class object through its base cass pointer).
 Since the pointer only has access to base class methods and therefore will **only** call the base class destructor upon deletion, **virtual destructors** defined in the base class are useful to completely destroy the object.

+Declaring the base destructor as virtual ensures all derived destructors are implicitly virtual.
+Without virtual propagation, the compiler might not invoke destructors further down the hierarchy.
+You don't need to explicitly declare every derived-class destructor as virtual; it happens automatically when the base destructor is virtual.

 ---

 <h3>Quiz 3 example:</h3>